tariqdaouda/pyGeno/README.rst

 Filtering SNPs:
 ---------------
-pyGeno allows to filter the SNPs that end up into the final sequences.
+pyGeno allows you to select the Polymorphisms that end up into the final sequences.
 It supports SNPs, Inserts and Deletions.

 .. code:: python